Charles H. Bonesteel III

-Charles Hartwell Bonesteel III (26 September 1909 - 13 October 1977) was an American military commander, the son of Major General Charles Hartwell Bonesteel Jr. and grandson of Major Charles H. Bonesteel Sr. (1851–1902).
-He served in the United States Army during World War II and the Korean War.
+Charles Hartwell Bonesteel III (Note: Pronounced /ˌbɒnəˈstɛl/ BON-ə-STEL.)
+(26 September 1909 – 13 October 1977) was an American military commander, the son of Major General Charles Hartwell Bonesteel Jr. and grandson of Major Charles H. Bonesteel Sr. (1851–1902).
+He served in the United States Army during World War II and the Korean War and the Vietnam War.
 In the 1960s, he served as commander, United States Forces Korea during the Korean DMZ Conflict (1966–69).